yslin99/porfolio-reactjs/README.md

 # PORTFOLIO - using React.js

-This is the implementation code for TechLadies BootCamp #5 Frontend Focused technical assignment.
+This is originally an implementation code for application to TechLadies Bootcamp.
+It is then modified to reflect the latest change with content updated following the outcome of the application status.

 Reference :
 - https://www.freecodecamp.org/news/portfolio-app-using-react-618814e35843/